 - Discuss evidence-based self-care practices, including building a community of support, to increase resilience and minimize practitioner burnout

 - Articulate theoretical frameworks for understanding sexual violence and trauma, how they reflect values, worldviews, and interventions

 - Describe the complexities of responding to the effects and impacts of sexual violence, that there is ‘no average client’ and to affirm practitioners’ capacities to co-create and sustain a therapeutic relationship

-- Recall the principles, tools, and skills to reduce distress and provide stability (including case work), and to conduct initial and on-going assessment strategies (e.g. feedback informed therapy)
+- Recall the principles, tools, and skills to reduce distress and provide stability and to conduct initial and on-going assessment strategies

-- Name the basic principles, tools, and skills of a variety of evidence-based approaches to the effects of sexual violence and trauma, including mindfulness, cognitive, emotional, somatic and anti-oppressive approaches;
+- Name the basic principles, tools, and skills of a variety of evidence-based approaches (including mindfulness, cognitive, emotional, somatic and anti-oppressive) to respond to the effects of sexual violence and trauma

-- Draw from a number of approaches to work collaboratively with adult survivors of sexual violence, addressing the relationship issues that may be specifically meaningful to them such as: self-advocacy in the legal system, interpersonal boundaries, healthy sexuality, political action
+- Draw from a number of approaches to work collaboratively with adult survivors of sexual violence addressing the relationship issues that may be specifically meaningful to them

 - Mindfully bring the therapeutic relationship to closure.